pytorch/ao/README.md

 [MX](https://github.com/pytorch/ao/blob/main/torchao/prototype/mx_formats) implementing training and inference support with tensors using the [OCP MX spec](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) data types, which can be described as groupwise scaled float8/float6/float4/int8, with the scales being constrained to powers of two.
 This work is prototype as the hardware support is not available yet.

 [nf4](https://github.com/pytorch/ao/blob/main/torchao/dtypes/nf4tensor.py) which was used to [implement QLoRA](https://github.com/pytorch/torchtune/blob/main/docs/source/tutorials/qlora_finetune.rst) one of the most popular finetuning algorithms without writing custom Triton or CUDA code.
 Accessible talk [here](https://x.com/HamelHusain/status/1800315287574847701)

-[tinygemm](https://github.com/pytorch/ao/blob/cb3bd8c674f2123af232a0231b5e38ddafa756a8/torchao/dtypes/aqt.py#L526) we make heavy use of `torch.ops.aten._weight_int4pack_mm` to bitpack into a layout optimized for tensor cores

 ## Composability